jayant-singh/Cleaning-Data-Set-Assignment-in-R/codebook.md

    2. test_id refers to subject id in test set,
    3. activity_train refers to the activitylabels in training set,
    4. activity_test refers to activitylabels in test set,
-   5. features_text refers to entire list of features, i.e.mesurements.
+   5. features_text refers to entire list of features, i.e.measurements.
 There are 561 measurements, which were taken on the subjects.

 ## Helper Functions ##

 To avoid repetition of code and to make the code more readable, several auxiliary functions were implmented.
 They are *function_assign.R*,*strip.R*, and *shaping.R*.
-These functions have been called in the main program,** run_analysis.R**.
+These functions have been called in the main program,**run_analysis.R**.
 For more details regaridng these functions, please refer to the readme.md.

 ## Data Manipulation ##